Oxhey

+The wider locations which comprise the modern Oxhey area are Oxhey Village (the area around Bushey station and between Pinner Road and London Road) and Oxhey Hall (the area along Hampermill Lane towards Moor Park).

+History

 Oxhey grew during the mid-19th century with the coming of the London and Birmingham Railway from London Euston to Boxmoor in 1837, the settlement being developed to house railway workers.
 The line was completed to Birmingham in 1838.
 It was originally called 'New Bushey', after the well-established village a mile away, but was renamed 'Oxhey' in 1907.

+In 1894 the parish of Bushey was split into 'Bushey Rural' (the part in Watford Rural District) and 'Bushey Urban' (in Watford Urban District).
+On 1 April 1906 Bushey Urban was renamed Oxhey; Bushey Rural was renamed Bushey and became an urban district.

+In 1931 the parish had a population of 2,636.